-Broadly speaking, my research interests are focused on the intersection between social cognition and goal pursuit.
-One area I’m very keen to pursue, given my background in cognitive psychology, is to understand the cognitive mechanisms that support and hinder prosocial behavior and social collaboration under challenging circumstances.
+Constanza received an education in Psychology at Florida International University.
+Her research interests are focused on the intersection between social cognition and goal pursuit.
+Specifically, she wants to understand the cognitive mechanisms that support and hinder prosocial behavior and social collaboration under challenging circumstances.
 A longer-term interest is public policy considerations regarding how to best bolster beneficial group behavior and social compliance.

 Publications & Presentations